gugazimmermann/boinanuvem-frontend/README.md

 # Boi na Nuvem - Frontend

 A modern, full-stack React application built with React Router v7, featuring a comprehensive dashboard for livestock management, team collaboration, and property management.
+This application provides a complete solution for managing cattle operations, from animal tracking to financial management and reproductive analytics.

 ## 🚀 Features